-- Leave the patch for 15 to 20 minutes to allow the solution to loosen the particles
+- Leave the patch for 15-20 minutes to allow the solution to loosen the particles;

-- Then blot the stain using a clean cloth to remove as much paint as possible.
-Be careful to use dabbing motions rather than scrubbing otherwise you could damage the carpet fibres.
+- Now, blot the stain using a clean cloth to remove as much paint as possible.
+Be careful to use dabbing motions rather than scrubbing otherwise you could damage the carpet fibres;

-- A steam cleaner is also useful at this point in order to deeply moisten the carpet fibres and break up the remaining particles of paint.
+- A steam cleaner is also useful at this point to deeply moisten the carpet fibres and break up the remaining particles of paint;

-- The next step is to apply glycerin to a clean cloth and dab it into the paint stain.
+- Now, apply glycerin to a clean cloth and dab it into the paint stain;

 - Leave the area to dry for a couple of hours then vacuum the carpet.

 How to Clean Makeup Products from a Carpet?

 Using a damp cloth, wet the stain.
 Make sure you use cold water;

 Spray around 15 pumps of hairspray into the stain then rub five small splashes of concentrated alcohol onto the affected area;

 Scrub the carpet with a small scrubbing brush;